firebird631/siis/README.md

     * BitcoinAlpha for big caps coins
     * CryptoAlpha for alt-coins
     * ForexAlpha for FOREX pairs
-    * CrystalBall signal (no trading)
+    * CrystalBall signal only
     * Ability to implements your own strategies or to pay for a development
-    * Please, consider developing or contact me for a serious working strategy
+    * Please, consider developing or contacting me for a serious working strategy
 * WebHook on TradingView strategies (not maintained)
   * Uses TamperMonkey with Javascript
   * Watch the strategy trade last